JohnSnowLabs/johnsnowlabs/docs/_posts/ahmet-mesut/2023-08-01-sbiobertresolve_loinc_augmented_en.md

 ## Description

-This model maps extracted clinical NER entities to Logical Observation Identifiers Names and Codes(LOINC) codes using sbiobert_base_cased_mli Sentence Bert Embeddings.
+This model maps extracted clinical NER entities to Logical Observation Identifiers Names and Codes(LOINC) codes using `sbiobert_base_cased_mli` Sentence Bert Embeddings.
 It trained on the augmented version of the dataset which is used in previous LOINC resolver models.
+It also provides the official resolution of the codes within the brackets.

 ## Predicted Entities